RenderKit/embree/doc/src/install.md

 environment as decribed in sections [Linux SYCL Compilation] and [Windows SYCL Compilation].

-Also perform the steps from the previous [Building Embree Applications] section.
+Also perform the setup steps from the previous [Building Embree Applications] section.

+Please also have a look at the [Minimal] tutorial that is provided with the Embree release, for an example how to build a simple SYCL application using CMake and Embree.

-To properly compile your SYCL application you have to add additional SYCL compile flags for each C++ file that contains SYCL device side code or kernels.
+To properly compile your SYCL application you have to add additional SYCL compile flags for each C++ file that contains SYCL device side code or kernels as described next.

 ### JIT Compilation